 Home Base Iowa is a one-of-a-kind program assisting veterans and transitioning service members with HBI partners and resources.
-Currently, Iowa’s unemployment rate is just under four percent, but businesses need skilled workers.
+Currently, Iowa’s unemployment rate is at 3.1 percent and businesses are having trouble finding skilled workers.
 This program helps connect these businesses with qualified veterans looking for career opportunities.
 Countless resources help veterans and their families with education and in transitioning to a new community with focused support and individuals who want to help.
 Home Base Iowa’s private-public partnership provides a high level of commitment and resources for our veterans, transitioning service members and their families.

 Vision: Iowa is the “State of Choice” for veterans and transitioning service members for employment, education and/or continued service; and service members are valued in communities which are welcoming, affordable, safe and family-friendly.

 Mission: Provide veterans and transitioning service members and their families with opportunities and benefits for a successful transition in Iowa — a place to call home.

 The Home Base Iowa (HBI) program is an initiative put forward by Governor Terry Branstad and Major General Tim Orr, the Adjutant General of the Iowa National Guard.
 They recognized an opportunity to honor all veterans and help bridge Iowa’s current skills gap.
 Home Base Iowa was developed as a non-profit, private-public partnership to recruit veterans and transitioning service members and help them find private-sector careers in Iowa.
 Bob Meyers, CEO of Casey’s, and Congressmen Leonard Boswell are co-chairs of the initiative.
 We have put together an HBI video which helps explain the program.